jonbell-lot23/pesos/chronicler.md

 **Simplified Pro pricing section.**
 Updated `/pricing` page so the Pro card only shows "Coming soon!" instead of a full feature list and pricing.

+## 2025-06-17

+**Published week-in-review blog post summarizing recent progress.**
+Created `app/blog/week-in-review-0616` with a summary of tasks from June 8th through June 16th.
+Added the post to the blog index and checked off a new item in `todo.md`.